Elizabeth Falk, PTA, OPTA, NASM-PES

 However, the geniuses who manufacture these devices figured this out and built a shut-off system into them.
 Most devices will automatically shut off after about 10 minutes of continuous use.

-However, because 10 minutes may sometimes not be enough, better devices will automatically shut off after 20 minutes.
+However, because 10 minutes may sometimes not be enough, better devices can be restarted immediately, or in some brands, they shut off after 20 minutes.

 FAQs